 Back on the trail, we’ve turned around at the streambed and we start heading home, a canopy of tree branches overhead.
 The kids have a list of items to spot and are busy making a game out of looking for spiderwebs and clouds and other common treasures in nature.
 Razani chats with me about a deeper aim in her work: to not only help her patients feel better as they connect more with nature, but eventually act to protect it.
 Healing humans and healing the environment go hand in hand.

-To find out more about the Healthy Parks, Healthy People initiative go to ebparks.org/Page548.aspx.
+Find out more about the Healthy Parks, Healthy People initiative on their web site.